 - ½ ounce orgeat (or ¼ teaspoon almond extract mixed in an additional ½ ounce simple syrup)

-- ½ ounce spiced simple syrup (recipe follows)
+- ½ ounce spiced simple syrup (store bought or homemade syrup)

 - Orange slice and/or fresh mint for garnish (optional)